brennanmorell/Mariner/README.md

 # MARINER

-Mariner is a cryptocurrency auto-trader built to exploit probablistic price movements that follow intentional price manipulation and the execution of "whale orders".
+Mariner is a cryptocurrency auto-trader built to exploit probabilistic price movements that follow intentional price manipulation and the execution of "whale orders".

 ## Getting Started